Careers & work-related learning

 It would be impossible to provide students with good quality information and experiences without the support and partnership of volunteers and partner organisations from many different professions.
 We encourage all students to engage in activities that allow them to meet professionals and experience different workplaces, to help them make informed decisions about the future.
-For the current academic year 2020/2021, most activities are taking place remotely.
-Professionals who are interested in offering a Virtual Insight Tour can take a look at this event brief:
+For the current academic year 2021/2022, we hope to deliver more face to face activities, but can also accomodate remote activities.
+Please see the proposed brief for a Virtual Insight Tour:

 We are keen for colleges, training providers and apprenticeship providers to provide students with insight into the options available to them after Year 11.
 Please get in touch if you would like to arrange to speak to our students or send us information about your courses and apprenticeships:

 The Careers Leader co-ordinates Careers Education and can be contacted using the following details: